Airborne lifetime of respiratory droplets: Model

 Droplets expelled from the human body span a wide range of sizes, from less than a micron to hundreds of microns in diameter \cite{Papineni1997,Yang2007a}.
-The vast majority of expelled droplets satisfy $Re=\left|\bm{v}-\bm{u}\right|R/\nu_{a}\ll1$, where $Re$ is the Reynolds number, $\bm{v}$ and $\bm{u}$ the droplet and air velocities (\textbf{bold} letters denote vector quantities), respectively, $R$ the droplet radius, and $\nu_{a}$ the air kinematic viscosity.
-Accordingly, the droplet terminal velocity downwards is $v_{t}\propto R^2$.
-This shows that small droplets, rather than large ones, remain airborne for longer and therefore pose the greater threat for virus transmission.
-Moreover, small droplets ($<10\:\mathrm{\mu m}$) typically account for more than 95\% of the total number of droplets expelled in a single action, e.g. breath, speech or cough \cite{Yang2007a}.
-However, a droplet's potential to infect a new host successfully depends heavily on its viral content \cite{Fajnzylber2020}, which is proportional to the droplet volume.
-Consequently, intermediate size droplets -- small enough to remain airborne longer than several seconds yet large enough to carry significant viral loads -- are most likely to effectively transmit viruses.
+The vast majority of expelled droplets travel at sufficiently low velocity \cite{Bahl2021} to satisfy $Re=\left|\bm{v}-\bm{u}\right|R/\nu_{a}\ll1$, where $Re$ is the Reynolds number, $\bm{v}$ and $\bm{u}$ the droplet and air velocities (\textbf{bold} letters denote vector quantities), respectively, $R$ the droplet radius, and $\nu_{a}$ the air kinematic viscosity.
+Taking advantage of the small Reynolds number, we describe the dynamics of airborne droplets using the aerosol limit of the Maxey--Riley model \cite{Maxey1987}

-Once droplets leave the body they vaporise according to the vapour-pressure balance with the air that surrounds them, possibly after a short period of growth \cite{Ng2021}.
-Saliva droplets do not completely vaporise due to non-volatile substances, resulting in droplets saturating to a small finite size as they reach equilibrium with the surrounding air \cite{Liu2017,Dhand2020}.
-During the final stage of vaporisation, salts in human saliva can precipitate, leading to a change in the droplet spherical shape \cite{Basu2020}.
-However, recent experiments by Lieber \textit{et al.} \cite{Lieber2021} demonstrated that saliva droplets retain a near spherical shape upon equilibrium, even when precipitation occurs; this finding is employed in the analysis below.
-The infectivity of SARS-CoV-2 in airborne droplets with varying concentration of salts remains, to the best of our knowledge, undetermined.
-In this work, we therefore consider saliva droplets to be potentially infectious throughout their airborne time.